 The facilitative model of mediation has 6 stages:

 - Mediator opening – this is where the mediator reintroduces themselves, reminds you of the guidelines around being polite, tells you about confidentiality, general housekeeping issues like tea and coffee facilities and bathrooms, and outlines the time required for the mediation session.
 Once this is done they will formally request your consent to participate in the mediation.

 - Agenda formation – the mediator will speak with each of you, one at a time, in order to formulate the agenda items.
 The other party will be asked to remain quiet and make notes about anything they would like to make comment on or disagree with.
 Each party will be given the same opportunity to explain the items for discussion that are important to them.
 The mediator will then formulate the agenda from what each party has highlighted are the important topics.
 For example, if you’ve said you want to make sure the children spend equal time with each of you, the mediator might write an agenda item that looks something like this: What to do about where the children will live; or How much time the children will spend with Mum and Dad.

 - Agreement formation

 If you would like your agreements to be legally enforceable you need to have them made into Consent Orders.
 There’s more information about Consent Orders and why you might choose an Order over a Parenting Plan here.

-Kirsty is an accredited Mediator and registered Family Dispute Resolution Practitioner as well as being a Conflict Coach.
-Her experience spans property and children’s matters in child focussed, child inclusive and lawyer-assisted mediation.
+Kirsty Petersen is an accredited Mediator and registered Family Dispute Resolution Practitioner as well as being a Conflict Coach.
+Her experience spans property and childrens matters in child focussed, child inclusive and lawyer-assisted mediation.
 Whether face-to-face, over the telephone and via the internet, Co-Parenting for Your Kids focus is to provide timely support to separating and divorced families without it costing the earth.
 If you still have questions about how mediation can help your family, just ask!